haacked/haacked.com/_posts/2014-04-24-octokit-oauth.markdown

 ## Next Steps

 If you're using ASP.NET MVC 5 or any OWIN based application, there's an [Owin OAuth provider for GitHub](http://blog.beabigrockstar.com/owin-oauth-provider-github/) you can use instead to provide authentication.
-I haven't played with it so I'm not sure how you obtain the OAuth Access Token when you use it.
+I haven't played with it so I have no idea how good it is or how you obtain the OAuth Access Token when you use it in order to pass it to Octokit.net.